Skip to main content

 Indigenous Peoples and Local Communities across Asia are facing significant challenges to their traditional ways of life, customary land and natural resources, including extractivism, land evictions and criminalisation.

-In Asia, we partner with Pgakenyaw Association for Sustainable Development (PASD) and the Inter Mountain Peoples Education and Culture in Thailand Association (IMPECT) in Thailand, and Partners for Indigenous Knowledge Philippines (PIKP) in the Philippines, who are working to address these issues.
+In Asia, we partner with Pgakenyaw Association for Sustainable Development (PASD) and the Inter Mountain Peoples Education and Culture in Thailand Association (IMPECT) in Thailand, Partners for Indigenous Knowledge Philippines (PIKP) in the Philippines, and Partners of Community Organizations in Sabah (PACOS) Trust in Malaysia, who are working to address these issues.

 Activity